 The Pomegranate Green Tea Finish

 That brings us to the end of our journey.
-Another day another wonderful option for your tea drinking pleasure.
+Another day is another wonderful option for your tea-drinking pleasure.
 Pomegranate green tea is much more mainstream than some of the other deep dives into an herbal tea and you should have no problem finding it online or even in your local grocery stores depending on the region you live in.

 It really is a flavorful addition to any cup of green tea and you get a whole host of additional benefits from adding pomegranate to your green tea.
 It is tangy and tart but still retains the classic green tea taste that so many of us love.